 MENTAL HEALTH SERVICES

-The Mental Health Division is available from 8:00 a.m. to 5:00 p.m. to assist with mental health or substance abuse impairment matters.
+The Civil Division offers mental health services from 8:00 a.m. to 5:00 p.m. to assist with mental health or substance abuse impairment matters.
 The person you are attempting to obtain services for must be located within St. Johns County.
 Anyone with firsthand knowledge of the person’s mental health illness or substance abuse may file these petitions.

 The Florida Department of Children and Families maintains the form petitions provided below.
 The clerk’s office has published these forms on its website as a public service.
 The clerk’s office cannot offer legal advice or assist in the completion of these forms.